MZRCode/mzrdjs/README.md

  </p>
 </div>

-## What's new in 0.0.28?
+## What's new in 1.0.0?
-- Password generator added!
-- Code generator added!
-- Bugs in ms function fixed!

-### What's new in 0.0.27?
-- A major bug fixed!
+- Scratch from type definitions were written!
+- Fixed were errors in the Anti Crash system
+- Fixed wrere all potential errors!
+- Reduced the number of modules required!

-# What's planned for the future?
+## What's planned for the future?
 - Mongodb support will be added to the Leaderbord function

 # Features